rioki/www.rioki.org/content/posts/2016-04-18-recusive-descent-parser.md

 Conclusion
 ----------

-Writing recursive decent parser is quite simple for simple formats and is way less daunting than trying to work with bison and flex (or any other parser generator).
+Writing recursive descent parser is quite simple for simple formats and is way less daunting than trying to work with bison and flex (or any other parser generator).